-As the 20th anniversary of the horrific terror attacks of September 11th approaches, we look back at all that has changed in the world and at home in the two decades since.
-In the wake of the destruction of the World Trade Center in New York City, there were difficult questions and challenges facing those who were involved in the redevelopment negotiation.
-How do we build consensus around complex solutions when there are emotionally charged issues at stake?
+In the wake of the destruction of the World Trade Center more than 20 years ago in New York City, there were difficult questions and challenges facing those who were involved in the redevelopment negotiation.
+For instance, how do we build consensus around complex solutions when there are emotionally charged issues at stake?

 World Trade Redevelopment Negotiation – Featured Simulation